yzhao062/anomaly-detection-resources/README.rst

 .. [#Suri2019Research] Suri, N.R. and Athithan, G., 2019.
 Research Issues in Outlier Detection.
 In *Outlier Detection: Techniques and Applications*, pp. 29-51.
 Springer, Cham.

 .. [#Tang2015Mining] Tang, G., Pei, J., Bailey, J. and Dong, G., 2015.
 Mining multidimensional contextual outliers from categorical relational data. *Intelligent Data Analysis*, 19(5), pp.1171-1192.

+.. [#Ting2018Which] Ting, KM., Aryal, S. and Washio, T., 2018, Which Anomaly Detector should I use? *Tutorial at ICDM 2018*.

 .. [#WellerFahy2015A] Weller-Fahy, D.J., Borghetti, B.J. and Sodemann, A.A., 2015.
 A survey of distance and similarity measures used within network intrusion anomaly detection. *IEEE Communications Surveys & Tutorials*\ , 17(1), pp.70-91.